cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 }
 ```

-If the organizer already exists (like in the example above), the identifier of that organizer (`e83edb7f-6f23-47cd-a730-66fd7687f116` in this case) must be used as organizer ID in the POST request of the event.
+If the organizer already exists (like in the example above), the URL of that organizer (`https://io.uitdatabank.be/organizers/e83edb7f-6f23-47cd-a730-66fd7687f116` in this case) must be used as `organizer.@id` in the `POST /events` request of the event.

 Only when no results are found a new organizer can be created in UiTdatabank.
 When doing so, the UiTdatabank API will return a response containing the identifier of the organizer.
 This organizer ID must be used then in the POST request of the event.